SmartThingsDIY/esp32-smart-cube/README.md

 Schematic Diagram
 -----------------

-Wire the MPU6050 and the SW-420 to the [ESP32](https://amzn.to/3jmCpqx) development board as shown in the following schematic diagram.
+Wire the **MPU6050** and the **SW-420** to the [**ESP32**](https://amzn.to/3jmCpqx) development board as shown in the following schematic diagram.

 <img align="center" src="https://github.com/MecaHumArduino/esp32-smart-cube/blob/main/doc/img/wiring-diagram.png?raw=true" style="max-width:100%;" height="600">

 THE CODE
 --------

-Rename the file [secret.h.public](https://github.com/isbkch/esp32-aws-weather-station/blob/master/secrets.h.public) to **secret.h** and edit it with your information.
+Rename the file [secret.h.public](https://github.com/MecaHumArduino/esp32-smart-cube/blob/main/src/secrets_copy.h) to **secret.h** and edit it with your information: WiFi credentials, Home Assistant details...

 The code within `main.cpp` file is well documented, but I'll try to explain the concepts and ideas behind the code in this section.
-But first of all, copy the file `secrets_copy.h` to `secrets.h` and edit its content with your details: WiFi credentials, Home Assistant details...

 The sketch begins with the creation of a few objects we'll need along the way: `WiFiClient` that we use to connect to Wifi and `PubSubClient` that we use to send data through MQTT